Wondering whether you may have a valid wrongful termination claim in California? You’re in the Right Place.

 However, when an employer fires an employee for the wrong reasons—illegal reasons—you have the right to file a wrongful termination claim.

-Workplace Rights Law Group has years of combined experience dealing with wrongful termination cases.
-With all the years of experience, we have gained some great results for our clients.
+Workplace Rights Law Group has decades of combined experience dealing with wrongful termination cases in California.
+We are proud of the results we’ve been able to achieve in partnership with our clients.

 Keep reading to learn more about wrongful termination in California or jump to a topic below.

 Chapter 1: What is Wrongful Termination Law in California?

 Employees who have been terminated for discriminatory reasons, for exercising their legal rights, or in violation of an employment contract may have a wrongful termination claim.
 Wrongful termination happens when an employment agreement is ended by the employer in violation of the employee’s legal rights.

 Even though California is an “at-will” state, meaning that an employer or employee can be terminated at any time with or without cause at any time and for any lawful reason, with or without advance notice.